magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-sample.md

 github_link: frontend-dev-guide/templates/template-sample.md
 ---
 <h2>Overview</h2>
-This topic contains a step-by-step illustration of solving a typical customization task using templates.
+This topic contains a step-by-step illustration of solving a typical design customization task using templates.

 <h2>Sample template customization: changing a layout of the mini shopping cart</h2>
 In the default Blank theme, in the mini shopping cart, products are listed under the **Go to Checkout** button, like following: